santiag0m/blog/_posts/2026-04-20-kronecker-structure-in-composed-convolutions.md

 ### What this means

 Saliency maps have been used since 2013 as a visualization tool, but their internal structure has not been analyzed.
-The Kronecker perspective reveals that **saliency maps inherit the same algebraic structure as composed convolutions**: each is a sum of Kronecker products, one per active channel at any cut point, with ReLU determining how many terms survive.
+The Kronecker perspective reveals that saliency maps inherit the same algebraic structure as composed convolutions: each is a sum of Kronecker products, one per active channel at any cut point, with ReLU determining how many terms survive.

 This connects two lines of work that have developed independently:
 - **Kronecker factorization** of composed convolutions, which reveals the rank and factor structure of the virtual matrix